cyrichardson/docs-cloud-keep/api-docs/api-reference/methods/get-v1-container-info.rst

 .. _get-container-information:

-Get Container Information
+Retrieve container information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code::

     GET /{version}/containers/{container_id}

-This method retrieves information about a specified container.
+This operation retrieves information about the specified container.

-The following table shows the possible response codes for this operation:
+The following table shows the possible response codes for this operation.

 +------+-----------------------------------------------------------------------------+
 | Code | Description                                                                 |